ROUNDWORMS IN CATS & KITTENS

 LIFE AS A ROUNDWORM:

-STEP ONE: THE WORM EGG DEVELOPS AN EMBRYO: Toxocara eggs are passed in the host’s feces (if a fecal sample is tested, it is possible to detect the eggs and confirm roundworm infection).
-The embryonic worm develops in the outdoor environment inside its microscopic egg for one month before it becomes able to infect a new host.
-Toxocara eggs are famous for weathering harsh environmental conditions so they may remain infectious for a long time after their one month egg development is complete.
+Toxocara eggs are passed in the host’s feces (if a fecal sample is tested, it is possible to detect the eggs and confirm roundworm infection).
+The embryonic worm develops in the outdoor environment inside its microscopic egg for 2-4 weeks before it becomes able to infect a new host.
+Toxocara eggs are famous for weathering harsh environmental conditions so they may remain infectious for a long time after their one month egg development is complete and long after any visible fecal matter has melted into the surrounding dirt.
 Eggs can remain infective for months to years.

 Note: When cats are dewormed, this affects only worms in the intestinal tract.

-STEP FOUR: WORMS MATE AND LAY EGGS OF THEIR OWN: Once back in the intestine, the larvae complete their maturation and begin to mate.
+STEP FOUR: WORMS MATE AND LAY EGGS OF THEIR OWN: Once back in the intestine, the larvae mature into adults and begin to mate.
 The first eggs are laid about one week after the fourth stage larvae have arrived in the intestine and about 4-5 weeks after infection has first occurred.
 From here the cycle repeats.

 HOW DO WE KNOW IF OUR CAT IS INFECTED?